bjucps/cps110-thinkcspy/_sources/04-FlowControl1/intro-HelloLittleTurtles.rst

 .. index::
     single: module
-    single: function
-    single: function definition
-    single: definition; function
-    single: turtle module

 There are many *modules* in Python that provide very powerful features that we can use in our own programs.
 Some of these can send email or fetch web pages.
 Others allow us to perform complex mathematical calculations.
-In this chapter we will introduce a module that allows us to create a data object called a **turtle** that can be used to draw pictures.

-Turtle graphics, as it is known, is based on a very simple metaphor.
-Imagine that you have a turtle that understands English.
-You can tell your turtle to do simple commands such as go forward and turn right.
-As the turtle moves around, if its tail is down touching the ground, it will draw a line (leave a trail behind) as it moves.
-If you tell your turtle to lift up its tail it can still move around but will not leave a trail.
-As you will see, you can make some pretty amazing drawings with this simple capability.
+We'll discuss the idea of a module in more depth in the next chapter, but in this chapter we will use the turtle module introduced in the first chapter to teach you additional concepts about object-oriented programming.

 .. note::